rctruta/music_recommendation_system/README.md

         ```
     * Open `music_recommendation_system_final_submission.ipynb` and run all cells to execute the analysis, modeling, and generate results.

 **Viewing on GitHub:**
 * You can directly view the `music_recommendation_system_final_submission.ipynb` file on GitHub, as it supports rendering Jupyter Notebooks directly in the browser.
+**Viewing on GitHub:**
+* You can directly view the `music_recommendation_system_final_submission.ipynb` file on GitHub, as it supports rendering Jupyter Notebooks directly in the browser.